Qiskit/qiskit-ibmq-provider/README.md

 Please note that:
   * the IBM Q Experience `v1` credentials and the programs written for pre-0.3 versions will still be working during the `0.3.x` series.
-From 0.4 onwards, only `v2` credentials are supported, and it is recommended to updgrade in order to take advantage of the new features.
+From 0.4 onwards, only `v2` credentials are supported, and it is recommended to upgrade in order to take advantage of the new features.
   * updating your credentials to the IBM Q Experience `v2` implies that you will need to update your programs.
 The sections below contain instructions